Dan-Andrada/website_change_monitor/README.md

 - GO installed on the system

 ### 3.2 CLI commands
-- go run . for running the application
+- *go run main.go* for running the application and verify all the websites
-- go run . add https://google.com to add a new website
+- *go run main.go add https://google.com* to add a new website